 - Allow the Ohio Department of Education to approve at least two nationally recognized high school equivalency tests.
-Testing assessments being considered: GED , HiSET and TASC;
+The approved testing assessment companies as of 2017 are: GED , HiSET and TASC;

 - The Ohio High School Equivalence Diploma will be recognized as the Ohio Certificate of High School Equivalence as of Sept.
 14, 2016.
 All previously awarded Ohio High School Equivalence Diplomas will still be considered valid; and

 - Age requirement change for 16-, 17- and 18-year-old test takers including:

 - A test taker who is 16, 17, or 18 will be eligible to test under the following guidelines:

 - Officially withdrawn from school and has not received a high school diploma or honors diploma; and

 - A test taker who is 16 or 17 years of age must submit a consent form signed by either the parent, guardian or court official.

 - The following documents will no longer be required for test takers who are 16, 17, or 18 years of age.

 - Good Cause Form;

 - Transcript; and